 For collectibles more than 100 years old, postcards produced in the early 1900s can often be found in remarkably good condition.
-Many of these cards were stored in albums when they were new, and this helped to preserve the vivid printing and paper through the decades even if they were stored in attics, garages, and other environments usually unfriendly to ephemera.
+Many of these cards were collected and stored in albums when they were new, and this helped to preserve the vivid printing and paper through the decades.
+This is true even if those albums eventually made their way into attics, garages, and other environments usually unfriendly to ephemera.

 Storing Postcards in Albums

-The advantage of storing cards in an album comes with the ease of perusing your collection without touching the cards.
-This helps to keep them clean and deters further damage that can happen when they're handled frequently.
+The advantage of storing cards in a new album comes with the ease of perusing your collection without touching the cards.
+This helps to keep them clean and deters further damage that can happen when they are handled frequently.